 Some borrowers attempt to keep their car in a locked garage during the search, which is one of the only places where a recovery company can’t take your vehicle from.
-Other tactics may include taking off the license plate, parking down the road, leaving your car at a friend’s house – the list goes on.
+Other tactics may include taking off the license plate, parking down the road, and leaving your car at a friend’s house – the list goes on.
 Unfortunately, repo companies are familiar with these avoidance tactics.

-Here's the way a repo typically works:
+Here's how a repo typically works:

 - Recovery company sent out – The recovery company typically spends around 30 days looking for your vehicle.
 They tend to base their search on your known residence and place of employment.

 - The car is placed in storage to be prepped for sale – Any personal effects that were in the vehicle are removed, and the car is cleaned and prepped for auction.
 The recovery company is required to release your personal property to you if you come looking for it, but they don’t typically voluntarily send things back to you, so be prepared if you know a repo is coming.

 - Repo'd vehicles typically get sent to auction – Lenders sell repossessed cars in attempts to recover the loan balance.
 The sale proceeds are put toward your balance, and anything leftover is your responsibility to pay.